-The molecular processes underlying neurodegenerative diseases such as Alzheimer’s, Parkinson’s and dementia are still not fully understood.
-Plate readers can help to clarify these mechanisms, as well as to identify new drugs.
+The molecular processes underlying neurodegenerative diseases are still not fully understood.
+Plate readers can help to clarify these mechanisms and to identify new drugs.

 The aetiology of neurodegenerative diseases such as Alzheimer’s disease, Parkinson’s disease, dementia and Creutzfeldt-Jakob disease are still not fully understood, and most existing drugs only treat symptoms.
 Further understanding of the molecular processes of these diseases in particular the triggers and early stages of the disease are important to identify potential new drugs.
 The presence and progressive accumulation of specific protein aggregates in the brain is the most defining feature across all major neurodegenerative diseases.
 Aggregation-prone proteins include α-synuclein, amyloid-β, tau, prion and polyglutamine-containing proteins.
 Solving the molecular basis of protein misfolding and aggregation is a crucial step towards the comprehension of the factors that trigger the onset of these diseases and for the development of efficient therapeutical strategies.